cbor-wg/cddl/draft-ietf-cbor-cddl.md

 where control operators are special identifiers prefixed by a dot.
 (Note that _target_ or _controller_ might need to be parenthesized.)

-A number of control operators are defined at his point.
-Note that the CDDL tool does not currently support combining multiple controls on a single target.
+A number of control operators are defined at this point.
 Further control operators may be defined by new versions of this specification or by registering them according to the procedures in {{sec-controlreg}}.